Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Lots of cards cover ordeals that might affect your travel, though they differ in just how much compensation you’ll receive.

-For example, our favorite card for beginners, the Chase Sapphire Preferred, offers up to $10,000 per covered traveler per trip (up to $20,000 per occurrence and $40,000 per 12-month period) if the trip is cancelled or interrupted.
+For example, our favorite card for beginners, the Chase Sapphire Preferred Card, offers up to $10,000 per covered traveler per trip (up to $20,000 per occurrence and $40,000 per 12-month period) if the trip is cancelled or interrupted.
 To qualify for the benefit, you’ll need to pay for at least a portion of your common carrier fare (planes, trains, cruises, etc.) with your card.

 Examples of eligible reasons would be: